 Marriott International is the world’s largest hotel chain in the number of available rooms, consisting of 30 brands and 7,484 properties in 131 countries and territories worldwide.
 As much as we love to redeem Chase Ultimate Rewards for Hyatt stays, its footprint is small in comparison, with only 900 properties in just 60 countries.

 So chances are, wherever you need a room, Marriott is bound to have a property nearby.
 Whether it’s for an economical night at a Fairfield by Marriott, or for a more aspirational experience at a Le Méridien overseas, the variety and distribution of Marriott hotel brands and properties is impressive.

-Earnings Rate with The Marriott Bonvoy Boundless Credit Card
+Earnings Rate with Marriott Bonvoy Boundless® Credit Card

-In addition to the very generous welcome bonus, cardmembers will continue earning points on every purchase with the Marriott Bonvoy Boundless Credit Card.
-When used at one of Marriott's more than 7,000 properties, cardmembers will earn a hefty 6 points per dollar spent.
+In addition to the very generous welcome bonus, cardmembers will continue earning points on every purchase with the Marriott Bonvoy Boundless® Credit Card.
+When used at one of Marriott’s more than 7,000 properties, cardmembers will earn an incredible 17 points per dollar spent.
 Even everyday spending earns a respectable 2 points per dollar on all other purchases.

 An Annual Free Night Award Worth The Annual Fee